-The mission of the Royal Canadian Legion, Walkerville and East Windsor Branch 12, is to serve and advocate for all Veterans and their dependents; to promote remembrance; and to act in the service of Canada and its communities.
+The mission of the Royal Canadian Legion, Ambassador & Walkerville Branch 644, is to serve and advocate for all Veterans and their dependents; to promote remembrance; and to act in the service of Canada and its communities.
 Through our mandate, we promote, support, and participate in all forms of municipal, community, and national service, in order to accomplish our mission.

-Initially the club was under the auspices of the Great War Veterans Association (GWVA) and the first meetings were held in 1919 in the basement of store in the Holland Block at the corner of Linclon Road and Assumption Street.
+Initially Branch 12 was under the auspices of the Great War Veterans Association (GWVA) and the first meetings were held in 1919 in the basement of store in the Holland Block at the corner of Lincoln Road and Assumption Street.
 The name of the store was probably Premiere Confectionary.

-In 1920, due to a rapidly growing membership, the GWVA sought to establish a permenant location.
+In 1920, due to a rapidly growing membership, the GWVA sought to establish a permanent location.
 They were able to lease a piece of Crown property on Brant Street, behind the Walkerville Post Office.
-Also, they acquired a surplus army barricks and erected it on the foundation they built on the new property.
-Given it's previous life as an army hut, the building quickly acquired the nickname "The Hut".
+Also, they acquired a surplus army barracks and erected it on the foundation they built on the new property.
+Given its previous life as an army hut, the building quickly acquired the nickname "The Hut".

 In 1925, there was a proliferation of different Veteran Clubs.
 When General Douglas Haig encouraged Canadian Veterans to join the British Empire Service league, the GWVA was one of the first to join up.
 In the fall of 1925 the Windsor GWVA officially became the Walkerville and Ford Branch 12.

-On October 22, 2015 the Hut will host an Open House to celebrate its 90th year as a legion Branch.
+On October 22, 2015 the Hut hosted an Open House to celebrate its 90th year as a Legion Branch.